elm-tooling/elm-language-client-vscode/README.md

 - `elmLS.onlyUpdateDiagnosticsOnSave`: Only update compiler diagnostics on save, not on document change.
 - `elmLS.elmTestRunner.showElmTestOutput`: Show output of elm-test as terminal task.

+## Configuration

+We used to have a file called `elm-tooling.json` where you could specifiy `"entrypoints"`.
+That’s not needed anymore – the language server finds the entrypoints automatically.

+If all you had in `elm-tooling.json` was `"entrypoints"`, you can safely remove that file.

 ## FAQ

 - How to get a logfile?